Capacitor: Styles

 Capacitors may have their connecting leads arranged in many configurations, for example axially or radially.
 "Axial" means that the leads are on a common axis, typically the axis of the capacitor's cylindrical body – the leads extend from opposite ends.
 Radial leads are rarely aligned along radii of the body's circle, so the term is conventional.
 The leads (until bent) are usually in planes parallel to that of the flat body of the capacitor, and extend in the same direction; they are often parallel as manufactured.

 Small, cheap discoidal ceramic capacitors have existed from the 1930s onward, and remain in widespread use.
 After the 1980s, surface mount packages for capacitors have been widely used.
 These packages are extremely small and lack connecting leads, allowing them to be soldered directly onto the surface of printed circuit boards.
 Surface mount components avoid undesirable high-frequency effects due to the leads and simplify automated assembly, although manual handling is made difficult due to their small size.

 Mechanically controlled variable capacitors allow the plate spacing to be adjusted, for example by rotating or sliding a set of movable plates into alignment with a set of stationary plates.
 Low cost variable capacitors squeeze together alternating layers of aluminum and plastic with a screw.
 Electrical control of capacitance is achievable with varactors (or varicaps), which are reverse-biased semiconductor diodes whose depletion region width varies with applied voltage.
 They are used in phase-locked loops, amongst other applications.

 Capacitor markings

 Marking codes for larger parts

 Most capacitors have designations printed on their bodies to indicate their electrical characteristics.
 Larger capacitors, such as electrolytic types usually display the capacitance as value with explicit unit, for example, 220 μF.

 For typographical reasons, some manufacturers print MF on capacitors to indicate microfarads (μF).

 Three-/four-character marking code for small capacitors

 Smaller capacitors, such as ceramic types, often use a shorthand-notation consisting of three digits and an optional letter, where the digits (XYZ) denote the capacitance in picofarad (pF), calculated as XY × 10^{Z}, and the letter indicating the tolerance.
-Common tolerances are ±5%, ±10%, and ±20%, denotes as J, K, and M, respectively.
+Common tolerances are ±5%, ±10%, and ±20%, denoted as J, K, and M, respectively.

 A capacitor may also be labeled with its working voltage, temperature, and other relevant characteristics.